FrancesCoronel/personal-website-v3/site/content/press.md

 ---
-title: Press 📰️
+title: Press
-description: Mentions in the media or news.
+description: Interviews or mentions in the media outside of this blog. 📰️
 image: https://i.imgur.com/iFVrP3w.jpg
 hideImage: true
 noComments: true